christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 ### Compiling on your local computer

+1. Make sure the `rmarkdown` package and all it's dependencies are installed in RStudio: Open RStudio, click the packages tab in the lower right hand corner, click install packages, type in `rmarkdown`, make sure "install dependencies" is clicked on, then press install (alternatively run `install.packages("rmarkdown", dependencies = TRUE)` in the console).

-1. Only necessary if you do not have the most recent version of RStudio installed: Install Quarto
+2. Only necessary if you do not have the most recent version of RStudio installed: Install Quarto

 What is Quarto?
 Quarto is a scientific publishing tool built on Pandoc that allows R, Python, Julia, and ObservableJS users to create dynamic documents, websites, books and more.